Italy - Nutrition

-Italy is a leader in international cooperation on nutrition issues, though funding is low
+Italy has shown international political leadership on nutrition issues, though funding is low

-Nutrition policy is shaped by the DGCS and by AICS offices
+Nutrition policy is shaped by the DGCS and AICS offices

 Priorities are set by the Directorate-General for Development Cooperation (DGCS), within the Ministry of Foreign Affairs and International Development (MAECI).
 Relevant departments include geographic departments and the unit for multilateral cooperation.
 Within AICS, the ‘Rural Development and Food Security’ office drives Italy’s policy around nutrition.
 The Italian ambassador to the UN institutions in Rome also plays a key role in defining priorities on nutrition.
 The government has strong ties with these Rome-based UN agencies known as the ‘Rome Agri-food Hub.’